ritakisluhina/webParser/README.md

 This is a simple console application.

 To run webParser you will need:
-* Install at least Java 11.
+* Install at least Java 11
-* Load webParser.jar file.
+* Load webParser.jar file

 ## Input
 Program will be executed in the following way: